lesleycw/f5xc-lab-101/lab3.rst

 In this topology we are sending traffic to an AnyCast IP that is hosted in F5 Distributed Cloud's Regional Edge.

-We then connect to the AWS resource via the AppMesh node that is deployed in the same VPC as the "Private Endpoint".
+We then connect to the Azure resource via the AppMesh node that is deployed in the same vNet as the "Private Endpoint".
 The AppMesh is only being used for network connectivity to the Private Endpoint; enforcement of the WAF policy is still being applied in the Regional Edge.

-In the next exercise we will look at a third topology of deploying a WAF policy that will be enforced within the AWS VPC on the AppMesh node (in the Customer Edge).
+In the next exercise we will look at a third topology of deploying a WAF policy that will be enforced within the Azure vNet on the AppMesh node (in the Customer Edge).

 .. raw:: html